-Finally, there’s a possibly that the service could be a worm or virus.
+Finally, there’s a possibility that the service could be a worm or virus.
 You should see only one version of the process at any given time, and the process should stop if you halt it through the Services window.
 If you see two versions of it, or the process will not stop, run a virus scan immediately.

 Does the System Idle Process Exhibit High CPU Usage?

 Windows users occasionally run across high utilization by something called System Idle Process.
 This obscure process seems to hog all the CPU power it possibly can – terrible, right?